 Please note: dogs collected out of normal office hours will not be scanned for microchip details and will be taken direct to West Hall Kennels, Cleadon Lane, Whitburn.

-What happens to a stray dog once it is taken to the kennels?
+After a stray dog is taken to the kennels

 If a dog has not been claimed within 7 days of entering the kennels, it will be transferred to the ownership of West Hall Kennels who offer a re-homing service as part of their care programme.

-What if I would like to adopt the dog?
+If you would like to adopt the dog

 Even if you are keen to adopt the dog, you will not be able to do this straight away.
 You must contact South Tyneside Council's Animal Welfare Officer who will arrange collection of the dog.